 What can you do to fix this?
 With a manual penalty it is slightly easier because you will have a notification from Google about the penalty.
 You can take steps to amend your website so that it falls within guidelines again.
 You can then submit a reconsideration request and hope Google will accept it and let you back into the fold.

 With an algorithmic penalty it is harder to know what has actually occurred.
-You need to investigate whether there have been any major updates from Google (MOZ provides a handy events diary for this) and correlate that with your slide down the rankings.
+You need to investigate whether there have been any major updates from Google and correlate that with your slide down the rankings.

 Google release cutely named algorithmic updates called Panda and Penguin and these tend to cause shifts in rankings.
 Penguin updates specifically weed out tactics used to manipulate Google.
 In this case you have to work out why you’ve been penalised and then remedy the situation.
 You do not submit a reconsideration request.
 If you think it is bad links causing you problems, then you need to work out which ones are problematic and ask webmasters to remove them.
 If this is not possible then you can submit a disavow file through Google webmaster tools.
 In this case, you hope that Google will take notice of all your hard work at cleaning things up.
 There are companies like this one who can help with this Google Penalty Removal,